pvanvelsen/SubscriptoSite/src/content/terms.md

 #### Technical Prohibitions
 - Attempt to gain unauthorized access to any portion of the App, other accounts, or any systems or networks
 - Use any automated means (bots, scrapers, crawlers) to access or collect data from the Service
-- Reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code of the App (except as permitted by open source licenses)
+- Reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code of the App
 - Circumvent, disable, or interfere with security-related features or features that prevent unauthorized use
 - Introduce viruses, malware, or any other malicious code